 Q3.
 What is the reliability and validity of the DARS?Answer: A research study investigated the reliability and validity of the DARS by correlating participants’ scores on the DARS with their respective scores on the Connor-Davidson Resilience Scale (CD-RISC), a resilience scale that is supported by the literature (Connor & Davidson, 2003).
 The researchers were given permission by the CD-RISC authors to use their scale for this purpose.
 This study also investigated the reliability of the DARS as a whole, as well as its subscales: Relationships, Internal Beliefs, Initiative, and Self-Control.
 To view a 3 page report of this study, click here.

 Q4.
-Why isn’t the DARS “scored”?Answer: The purpose of the DARS is not to compare individual’s scores to the population, but to give adults, more specifically teachers, parents and caregivers of young children the opportunity to become aware of personal strengths and areas of need related to their own protective factors.
-Upon completion of the Devereux Adult Resilience Survey, individuals are encouraged to use the Building Your Bounce: Simple Strategies for a Resilient You Reflective Journal.
+Why isn’t the DARS “scored”?Answer: The purpose of the DARS is not to compare individuals’ scores to the population, but to give adults, more specifically teachers, parents and caregivers of young children the opportunity to become aware of personal strengths and areas of need related to their own protective factors.
+While the purpose of the DARS is not to compare individuals’ scores to the population, we know that some research projects or other uses of the tool may require you to generate scores for comparison purposes.
+If your use of the DARS requires you to generate scores, we welcome you to develop your own scoring criteria to guide your use and interpretation of the tool.
+Upon completion of the Devereux Adult Resilience Survey, individuals are encouraged to use the Building Your Bounce: Simple Strategies for a Resilient You reflective journal.
 This journal provides suggested strategies for strengthening adults’ protective factors shown to support the strengthening of relationships, internal beliefs, self-control and initiative.

 Q1.
 Are adult resilience strategies available?Answer: Yes!
 Authored by Mary Mackrain, the Devereux Adult Resilience Survey (DARS) is a 23-item reflective checklist that provides adults with information about their personal strengths.
 Strategies and information within Building Your Bounce, Simple Strategies for a Resilient You can be used to help individuals build on these strengths, such as creativity and setting limits, so that they can better cope with adversity and the stresses of daily life.